JonnagaddalaVaishnavi/JonnagaddalaVaishnavi/README.md

    -> Created a simple and visually appealing website to showcase and store recipes.
    -> Designed a responsive user interface for easy navigation and recipe categorization.

-Random Color Generator - Technologies Used: HTML, CSS, JavaScript -> Developed an interactive mini project that generates random colors on user interaction.
+-Random Color Generator - Technologies Used: HTML, CSS, JavaScript -> Developed an interactive mini project that generates random colors on user interaction.
   -> Implemented JavaScript logic for dynamic background color updates and hexadecimal color display.